|

 other artifacts.

-its role as a public park the late 19th century, the "Parque del Retiro"
+assuming its role as a public park the late 19th century, the "Parque del

-has been used as avenue for various international exhibitions.
-Several
+Retiro" has been used as avenue for various international exhibitions.

-emblematic buildings have remained as testimony to such events, including
+Several emblematic buildings have remained as testimony to such events,

-the Minig building, popularly know as the Velázquez Palace (1884)
+including the Minig building, popularly know as the Velázquez Palace

-by architect Ricardo Velázquez Bosco, and the Palacio de Cristal
+(1884) by architect Ricardo Velázquez Bosco, and the Palacio de

-("Crystal Palace"), a glass pavilion inspired by The Crystal Palace in
+Cristal ("Crystal Palace"), a glass pavilion inspired by The Crystal Palace

 Bosco for the Philippine Islands Exhibitions, it was first used to display